-The task of monitoring Africa's development progress and aid flows requires basic empirical data that can be readily used by analysts.
-This publication-which is the seventh in a series that began with the African Economic and Financial Data (AEFD), and was followed by African Development Indicators (ADI) 1992, 1994, 1995, 1996, 1997, 1998/99, and 2000-is meant to provide a starting point to fulfill that task.
+he task of monitoring Africa's development progress and aid flows requires basic empirical data that can be readily used by analysts.
+This publication-which is the tenth in a series that began with African Economic and Financial Data (AEFD) and was followed by African Development Indicators (ADI) 1992, 1994/95, 1996, 1997, 1998/99, 2000, 2001, 2002, 2003, and 2004-is meant to provide a starting point to fulfill that task.

-This volume has been able to extend the work of the previous volumes in this series.
-In particular:
+This volume has been able to extend the work of the previous volumes in this series in the following ways:

-• Most macroeconomic data (in particular, national accounts, balance of payments, government finance statistics, and trade) reflect data maintained by World Bank country desks, often referred to as operational data.
-These data are often more up to date and offer better country coverage than the data stored in the Bank's central files, SIMA, which were used in publications before 1998.
-SIMA is a large database that contains some, but not all, data produced by Bank staff-operational and other-and some, but not all, data produced by UN agencies.

-• The coverage of many of the data series has been improved, reflecting improvements in the underlying data series, as well as estimates made by Bank staff.
+- Most macroeconomic data (in particular, national accounts, balance of payments, government finance statistics, and trade) reflect data maintained by World Bank country desks, often referred to as operational data.
+These data are often more up to date and offer better country coverage than the data stored in the Bank's central files, the Statistical Information Management and Analysis Database (SIMA), which were used in publications before 1998.
+SIMA is a large database that contains some, but not all, data produced by Bank staff-operational and other-and some, but not all, data produced by UN agencies. - The coverage of many of the data series has been improved, reflecting enhancements in the underlying data series, as well as estimates made by Bank staff.